semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 ![list-scroll](static/scroll-1.png)

 > If you use a DropdownMenu for a menu, show all the items even if there are more than seven.
 It's important for the user to see all available options, especially if there are links or different controls.
-We do not recommend using a scroll for such menus.
+We don’t recommend using a scroll for such menus.

 ### Fixed item

 You can fix an item with a title, input, notice or a button on the top or at the bottom of the list.
 Such item should be separated by a [Divider](/components/divider/) and fixed while scrolling the list.

+@table-caption Fixed item examples

 | Item content      | Appearance example                                                                            | Description                                                                                                                                                                           |
 | ----------------- | --------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |